 What is the asylumconnect catalog?

-The AsylumConnect catalog is the first online, centralized database of service providers for LGBTQ asylum seekers in the U.S. Our catalog helps LGBTQ asylum seekers identify and access human needs resources upon their arrival in the U.S.
+The AsylumConnect catalog is the first online, centralized resource database for LGBTQ asylum seekers in the U.S. Our catalog helps LGBTQ asylum seekers identify and access human needs resources upon their arrival in the U.S.

 IN WHICH U.S. CITIES CAN the AsylumConnect catalog currently HELP lgbtq asylum seekers FIND RESOURCES?